-In addition, during the first operation of riser drilling during the Chikyu shakedown Expedition CK06-06, the shift of microbial communities in the riser drilling mud tank and circulated mud fluid was examined through cultivation and cultivation-independent molecular ecological studies (Masui et al., 2008).
-Despite the high alkalinity of the mud circulation fluid (~pH 10), the predominance of Xanthomonas DNA as well as the potential growth of facultatively anaerobic and halophilic bacteria Halomonas suggest the potential use of these molecular and microbiological signatures as tracers of contamination from the riser drilling mud during Expedition 337.
+During the first operation of riser drilling during the Chikyu shakedown cruise, the shift in microbial communities in the riser drilling mud tank and circulated mud fluid was examined through cultivation and cultivation-independent molecular ecological studies (Masui et al., 2008).
+Despite the high alkalinity of the mud circulation fluid (~pH 10), the predominance of Xanthomonas DNA and the potential growth of facultatively anaerobic and halophilic bacteria Halomonas suggest the potential utility of using molecular and microbiological signatures of these organisms as tracers of drilling mud contamination during Expedition 337.